mlanca-c/ft_server/README.md

 ## Dockerfile

- Traditionally, the Dockerfile is called ```Dockerfile``` and located in the root of the context.
+ Traditionally, a docker file is called ```Dockerfile``` and located in the root of the context.
 You use the -f flag with docker build to point to a Dockerfile anywhere in your file system.

 ### $ docker build